 The prices of many commodities are also affected by the season, especially agricultural products.
 For instance, corn usually peaks in March and April before the growing season, and reaches a low in September and October, after all the crop has been harvested.
 Seasonality is caused not only be the weather, but also by varying seasonal demands.
 For instance, crude oil prices tend to rise in the summer because of increased driving for vacations, while natural gas peaks in the winter since its main use is to heat homes.

 Commodities, like real estate, are also a natural hedge against inflation.
 In fact, a rise in commodity prices may be the 1st sign of inflation.
 Indeed, if rapid inflation seems imminent, then commodities may rise even faster, because people will be moving money out of investments that don't offer a hedge against inflation to the commodity markets, to protect their assets.
-This is what happened in 2008 after the real estate bubble finally popped, when prices were deflating, and many bonds that were dependent on mortgage income, such as mortgage-backed securities, were rapidly losing value as more people defaulted on their mortgages.
-This, in turn, greatly depressed consumer confidence and spending, which caused a downturn in the economy, which caused the stock market to suffer.
-As people moved much of their money out of stocks, bonds, and real estate, they moved some of it into the commodities market, which pushed up the prices of commodities, and further depressed stock prices because the profits of many companies are diminished when commodity prices are higher.
-This was the primary reason why oil prices increased 150% during the spring and summer of 2008, and naturally this increases costs for most companies, since virtually every depends on oil to some extent.
+This is what happened in 2008 after the real estate bubble finally popped, when prices were deflating, and many bonds dependent on mortgage income, such as mortgage-backed securities, were rapidly losing value as more people defaulted on their mortgages.
+This, in turn, greatly depressed consumer confidence and spending, depressing both the economy and the stock market.
+As people moved much of their money out of stocks, bonds, and real estate, they moved some of it into the commodities market, pushing up commodity prices, further depressing stock prices, because higher commodity prices depresses company profits.
+The 150% increase in oil prices during the spring and summer of 2008 naturally increased costs for most companies, since virtually every company depends on some oil.

 Leverage and speculation exacerbate the volatility of commodities.
 Because most commodities are bought or sold using futures contracts, traders can use very high leverage ratios, as high as 10:1, in their trades, which causes many traders to become nervous and trade accordingly if there is any news that may cause prices to rise or drop significantly.
 Hence, a forecast of a colder than normal winter may cause the price of frozen orange juice to shoot up, or the threat of another war in Nigeria or the Middle East may cause oil prices to spike, or the threat of hurricanes that can limit oil refining can cause the price of gasoline to spike, which happened after Hurricane Katrina damaged oil refineries in the Gulf of Mexico.
 During the spring and summer of 2008 crude oil went from under $100 per barrel to almost $150 per barrel due mostly to speculation (and the summer driving season, of course).